yTarik0/Dr.Zoidberg-DiscordBot/README.md

     3. Help: This command provides you with a list of all available commands and a brief explanation of each command's function.

     4. /chatai: You communicate with the AI "ChatGPT" from Discord.

+    5. /wallet_balance: gives out the balance for any ETH Wallet

   Dr. Zoidberg is easy to use and offers a variety of useful features to manage your Discord server.
 Give it a try and experience how easy it can be!